SaaS Compliance

 Cons

-• F&F settlement timeline (48-hour) not specified
+• The 48-hour F&F settlement timeline is not explicitly confirmed.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.